Saryace/saryace.github.io/_pages/cv.md

   * Scientific and technical evaluation of work plan, project budget, and schedule of completion of CORFO proposals.
 2011 - 2018.

 * 2008 - 2012: Laboratory manager and Research Chemist
+ * Lab Manager Water Quality Laboratory.
- * In charge of the Water Quality Laboratory in the Department of Hydraulic and Environmental Engineering.
+   * Department of Hydraulic and Environmental Engineering.
 Pontificia Universidad Católica de Chile.
  * Research assistant in 2 FONDECYT, 1 CORFO and 1 FONDEF projects

 Skills